 3. The floodplain administrator shall provide written notice of a violation of this ordinance to the owner, the owner’s agent, lessee, or lessee’s agent by personal service or by certified mail, return receipt requested.
 The written notice shall include instructions and a deadline to request a hearing before the appeals board, and if no hearing is requested, a deadline by which the violation must be corrected.

 4. Violation of the provisions of this ordinance or failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with granting of variances) shall constitute a misdemeanor.
-Any person who violates this ordinance or fails to comply with any of its requirements shall, upon conviction thereof, be fined not more than $ [Not to exceed $500], and in addition, shall pay all costs and expenses involved in the case..
+Any person who violates this ordinance or fails to comply with any of its requirements shall, upon conviction thereof, be fined not more than $ [Not to exceed $500], and in addition, shall pay all costs and expenses involved in the case.
 Each day such violation continues, shall be considered a separate offense.
 Nothing herein contained shall prevent the _______________________(community name) or other appropriate authority from taking such other lawful action as is necessary to prevent or remedy any violation.

 5. Notwithstanding any criminal prosecutions or in lieu of any criminal prosecutions, if the owner, occupant or agent in charge of the property has neither alleviated the conditions causing the alleged violation nor requested a hearing within the period specified, the public officer or an authorized assistant shall abate or remove the conditions causing the violation.